jcolag/entropy-arbitrage/2025-05-14-firefox-local-storage.md

 ~/.var/app/org.chromium.Chromium/config/chromium/Default/Local\ Storage/leveldb/
 ```

-The path tells us that we have a [LevelDB](https://en.wikipedia.org/wiki/LevelDB) database.
+The path tells us that we have a {% wiki LevelDB|LevelDB|en %} database.
 Inspecting the (mostly binary) manifest shows that the browser throws all sites together into the same database...which feels like a security problem waiting to happen, but people with more direct security experience should probably deal with that, not me.
 I *will* note, however, that LevelDB "has a history of database corruption bugs," as the Wikipedia article puts it.

 At this point, I slam up against a wall, because I can't find a tool that will let me run queries against the database to extract the data.
 I didn't look *hard*, here, because I don't need any data from Chromium, but if I did, I'd need to pick up the story there.